P-OEM/P-OEM-s-void-setup/README.md

 * options
     * you can add ` --start-in-tray` to the end of the command to make signal start as an icon on your menu bar
     * you can add ` --use-tray-icon` to the end of the command to make signal start as a window with an icon on your menu bar
-    * you can also set these as settings from
+    * you can also add similar settings within signal from:
         * `File`
             * `Preferences…`
                 * `General`